 “ACK is committed to creating something that can only be experienced here in Kyoto in this era, together with the power of art and culture,” ACK Program Director Yamashita Yukako shared.
 “By hosting an international art fair, we aim to raise awareness of Kyoto as an important city in the global art world, in addition to enriching the art ecosystem in Japan and beyond.”

 Intriguing projects were presented in historical villas and temples and at some of the city’s strikingly designed galleries, which also participated in the fair.
-Taka Ishii Gallery, founded in 2023, presented a poetic exhibition of minimalist sculptures by Arte Povera master Ettore Spalletti in its “Kyo-machiya” house, which dates back 150 years.
+Taka Ishii Gallery, a powerhouse in Tokyo since 1994 and newly opened in Kyoto last year, presented a poetic exhibition of minimalist sculptures by Arte Povera master Ettore Spalletti in its “Kyo-machiya” house, which dates back 150 years.
 Oscaar Mouligne, founded in 2023, presented conceptual paintings and sculptures by Tokyo-based Norwegian artist Gardar Eide Einarsson in its stylish, pavilion-like gallery, designed by Uoya Shigenori.

 Returning for its fourth edition, Art Week Tokyo (Preview Days, 5 and 6 November, and Public Days, 7-10 November) represents an alternative to an art fair, preferring to introduce audiences to the city’s galleries and their artists more directly instead.